violetguos/memory_card/README.md

 # memory card

 Memory card game created for the Odin project.
-Created scratch by me.
+Created from scratch by me.

+Rule: click on a card, but never click on the same card twice!

 ## technology used
 - react hooks